Text by CLOT Magazine

 Our most recent duology, “Hausmusik”, and the reworked album “Musikhaus” pick up specifically on this meaning of our old flat and place of training and transforms from a quiet house or chamber music within our “own four walls” to a house full of music in the here and now.

 For us GDR children today, it’s still about togetherness with like-minded people.
 That’s why the stage setup at Q3A is envisioned as a playground.
 Even back then, it was always a meeting place, an island, and so today, the stage is similarly envisioned as a quiet retreat for all artists and, at the same time, their most deeply connected audience.

 The festival’s website mentions that Traditional playing techniques will be expanded; classical instrumentation will be combined with electronic.
 Could you explain the intellectual process?
 Can you elaborate more?
 What will the audience see/ experience?

-We ourselves started early down this road and move between traditional and contemporary music.
+We ourselves started early down this road and moved between traditional and contemporary music.

 The putting together of the program in a concert from Brueder Selke, the selection of instruments and effects, happens intuitively, in real-time and must function manually – that is, without pre-programmed loops or sequences from the computer – to allow direct access to an inner world composed of memories and moods.
 We view electronic devices as aids and extensions of our traditional means of expression.
-And often enough things don’t work the way we want them to (both laugh).
+And often enough, things don’t work how we want them to (both laugh).

-That’s why we listen closely to colleagues and their projects, and we see, well, real “academically trained musicians” as the absolute highest discipline when it comes to the traditional playing techniques and tonal possibilities of classically associated string and key instruments.
-A completely autarkic individual communication can emerge here that goes beyond the temporal level into the past, present and future.
+That’s why we listen closely to colleagues and their projects, and we see real “academically trained musicians” as the absolute highest discipline when it comes to the traditional playing techniques and tonal possibilities of classically associated string and key instruments.
+A completely autarkic individual communication that goes beyond the temporal level into the past, present and future can emerge here.